mauricemat/UX-UI-Design-Module/planning/home-page-design.md

   The best way to do your interview is with a lot of `why?`.
 Start your interview with one or two open-ended questions and follow up with a lot of `why?`, this gives your partner the chance to really explain themselves instead of just answering your questions.
 You might find that they even learn something about themselves!
 -->

 - stockholder interview
   - What's your background?
   - What is your ambition?
   - What kind of home page do you want to build?
+  - What do you need form your home page?
+Are you looking for collaborators?
+A job?
+Learning opportunities?
+  - How do you want to be represented?
+  - Who do you want to visit your homepage?
+  - What do you want different visitors to see you?

 - user interview
   - Do you have any interests outside of your job?
   - Tell me what a normal day at study is like for you?
   - What are you most proud of?
   - What would be your ideal next project?
   - What do you want to achieve in the next year?

 ### Notes